leohhhn/gnoland_zero_to_hero/examples/whitelist/tutorial.md

 The function above creates an instance of a whitelist with arguments provided to it.
 This is a public function as indicated by the uppercase first letter in its name - meaning anyone can call it.

 Similar to Solidity's `msg.sender` functionality, we can use `std.GetOrigCaller()` to get the address of the transaction sender.

+You may have noticed the use of `time.Now().Unix()`, which is a Golang native function that returns the local system time.
+In this case, GnoVM interprets that function and returns the current block timestamp, in Unix seconds.

 Next, we need to write the function that users will use to sign up to specific whitelists.